What Is a PET/MRI Scan?

 A PET/MRI scanner is like two tests in one, a PET scan and an MRI.
 Combining the PET and MRI studies makes a very detailed 3D image of the body.

 For the PET scan, a small amount of a radioactive element (called a tracer) is injected into the blood.
 The tracer goes to different areas of the body, depending upon how much energy is needed.
 For example, if doctors want to know where seizures are happening in the brain, they use a glucose (sugar) tracer.
-Because the brain uses more glucose in the area where a seizure happens, the tracer would go to this area if a seizure happens during the scan.
+The brain uses more glucose in the area where a seizure happens.
+So the tracer would go to this area if a seizure happens during the scan.

 How Should We Prepare for a PET/MRI Scan?